Backend API quick start

 );

 To obtain risk recommendations for sensitive actions, your application should report these actions using a backend API.
 To do this, send a POST request to /action/trigger-action like the one below when a user requests to perform the action.
 Replace [ACTION_TYPE] with the appropriate action type from our list of actions.
-To improve detection and response, pass the correlation ID as well (optional).
+To improve Fraud Prevention, pass the correlation ID and user ID/claimed user ID (optional).
 This API returns an action_token to be used in the next step to fetch a recommendation.

 Here is an example: